mdmtk/docs/edge/source/guide/csp/wifi.md

 >By default, a certificate asserted by an Authentication Server will be trusted if it can be verified to have been validly issued by any trusted certificate authority.
 If a Server Certificate Name is supplied, then the certificate asserted by an Authentication Server will be trusted only if it is verified to have been validly issued by that specific trusted certificate authority.
 This increases the security by preventing the use of certificates issued by authorities that are not trusted to issue certificates to authentication servers.

+>Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause the Optional Server Certificate to not be set.

 Parm value input rules:

 * String with a minimum of 0 characters and a maximum of 64 characters